If you would like a career working with and caring for animals, then these courses could be just what you’re looking for.

 Animal nutrition is a growing area with opportunities in animal health, feed development and sales.
 Local government and animal enforcement organisations employ graduates to protect the welfare of pets, livestock and leisure animals like those used for racing and riding.

-- It is expected that, by 2020, the animal care industry will need at least 90,000 new entrants.
+- It is expected that the animal care industry will need many more new entrants as the industry continues to grow.

 - The animal care industry is currently worth £1 billion to the UKs economies.